ecovillage/sometimes/README.md

 ```

-### Configuration Files
+### Configuration/Backup Definition Files

 A configuration file (for the moment called `BackupDefinition`) explains what should be backupped where and how.
+It is stored in `YAML` format.

 example:

 ```
+# file exaback.yml
 path: /tmp/exaback
 key: /tmp/key
 comment: exabackup files